jst-build/jst/doc/concepts/service-target-cache.md

 #### Auxiliary request: tree of an archive

 For archives typically the `git` blob identifier is given, rather than the tree.
-In order to allow `just-mr` to set up a repository description without fetching the respective archive, `just serve` supports also a request which, given the blob identifier of an archive, answers with the respective tree identifier of the unpacked
+In order to allow `jst` to set up a repository description without fetching the respective archive, `just serve` supports also a request which, given the blob identifier of an archive, answers with the respective tree identifier of the unpacked